laraiyeo/laraiyeo.github.io/README.md

   - View completed games and final scores

 - **Team Tracker**
-  - All 30 teams shown at once for MLB and all 32 teams shown at once for NHL
+  - All 30 teams shown at once for MLB and NBA and all 32 teams shown at once for NHL
   - See each team’s game status
   - Click on a team logo to get a unique URL for OBS